d3z/AdventOfCode/README.md

 probably a way to avoid so much iteration, but like I said, it works.

 Note, I simply edited the input file for the second part of the puzzle.

+## Day eight
+...

+## Day nine
+This sounded like the travelling salesman and we all know how much fun that is.
+You'll notice the code is getting uglier as the puzzles go on.
+I've given up all pretence that this is anything more that an exercise is getting the correct answer.

+Again, a brute force solution to this seems like the only way to solve this one.
+First, we build a map of locations and the distances between them.
+Then using the handy permutations function, we basically get a list of all possible paths through the locations.
+It's a simple matter then of iterating each path an calculating its total distance, keeping a track of the shortest and longest journeys so far.